MARKETING IN THE DIGITAL ENVIRONMENT - 2020/1

 - effective use of a range of appropriate IT skills

-- effective skills in teamworking to meet timescales and deadlines
+- effective skills in team-working (presentation) to meet timescales and deadlines

-- To apply and consolidate knowledge gained in previous marketing modules and placements as relevant to deliver to a marketing brief
+- Develop and consolidate knowledge gained in previous marketing modules and placements (if appropriate) relevant to delivering outcomes from a marketing brief

-- To be aware of current and future issues of marketing in the digital environment
+- Develop awareness of current and future issues of marketing in the digital environment

 C - Cognitive/analytical